Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Introduction

 \section{Introduction}

-Volumetric video, also known as holographic video, allows users to fully immerse themselves in a 3D scene and move freely in any direction, providing 6 degrees of freedom (6DoF) experience \cite{mieloch2022overview,mekuria2016design}.
-Typically, users watch only a section of a video at a time.
-This specific section is referred to as a "viewport", and users have the ability to switch between viewports unrestrictedly as they watch.
-Its versatility makes it suitable for entertainment, education, and manufacturing applications, among others, and it is expected to become the next-generation video technology \cite{9537928,10.1145/3372224.3380888}.
+Volumetric video, also known as holographic video, allows users to fully immerse themselves in a 3D scene and move freely in any direction, providing a 6 degrees of freedom (6DoF) experience \cite{mieloch2022overview,mekuria2016design}.
+Typically, users watch only a section of a video, referred to as a ``viewport''\footnote{Viewport, also referred to as the field of view (FoV), is the portion of a video that a user actually watches.
+In this paper, we use ``viewport'' and ``FoV'' interchangeably.}, at a time and are allowed to switch between viewports freely at will.
+This versatility suggests that volumetric video is expected to become the next-generation video technology for entertainment, education, and manufacturing applications, among others \cite{9537928,han2020vivo}.

-Point cloud video is a prevalent kind of volumetric video, presenting various challenges due to the high bandwidth and low-latency requirements for transmission.
-Tiling and adaptive streaming technologies have been proposed to address these limitations by dividing the point cloud video into multiple tiles \cite{10.1145/1943552.1943572}.
-Additionally, this design only requires the server to transmit the tiles located within the user's viewport \cite{li2022optimal}\footnote{Viewport, also referred to as the field of view (FoV), is the portion of a video that a user actually views.
-In this paper, the terms ``viewport'' and ``FoV'' are used interchangeably.}.
-However, since an inaccurate estimate of the viewport may lead to a deterioration in the user's viewing experience, accurate viewport prediction is critical for optimal point cloud video transmission, as illustrated in Fig. \ref{fig_illustration_viewport_prediction}.
+Point cloud video is a prevalent kind of volumetric video, presenting various challenges due to the high bandwidth and low latency requirements for transmission \cite{chen2024dynamic,chen2024progressive,zhou2024blind}.
+Many works adopt tiling and adaptive streaming technologies to address these limitations \cite{10.1145/1943552.1943572} by allowing the server to transmit only the video blocks\footnote{Note that volumetric video, or point cloud video, must be partitioned into small blocks for streaming; these blocks are referred to as tiles in some studies.
+In this work, we use the terms blocks and tiles interchangeably.} within the user's viewport \cite{li2022optimal1}.
+However, an inaccurate estimate of the viewport may may result in a degraded viewing experience.
+Hence, accurate viewport prediction is critical for optimal point cloud video transmission, as illustrated in Fig. \ref{fig_illustration_viewport_prediction}.

-When watching point cloud videos, users are often attracted to visually salient content, such as vibrant hues, noticeable geometric shapes, and motion.
-Furthermore, the user trajectory we recorded consists of head position and orientation exhibits temporal coherence, which can be predicted with deep learning techniques\cite{9234536}.
-Consequently, the saliency features of a point cloud video and the user's trajectory can be used to accurately predict the user's viewport.
+When watching point cloud videos, users are typically drawn to visually salient content, such as vibrant colors, noticeable geometric shapes, and motion.
+Relatedly, the user trajectory consists of the head position and orientation and exhibits temporal coherence, which can be predicted using deep learning techniques\cite{9234536}.
+Therefore, the saliency features of a point cloud video and the user trajectory can be used to accurately predict the user's viewport.
+Depending on the information used for prediction, there are usually three alternatives for performing viewport prediction for a point cloud video.